rymesaint/Viz/README.md

 Viz implanted a number of sensors to help patients to recognize the environment in which it is located.
 With a number of sensors planted Viz is able to recognize objects and obstacles until it detects a dangerous speed.

 # Spesification
-Our spesification about hardware, you can read it on DevPost in below link : http://devpost.com/software/viz-sm4qrc
+Our spesification about hardware, you can read it on DevPost in this link : http://devpost.com/software/viz-sm4qrc

 # Contributor